Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Process Model for LLM Agent Evaluation

 \textbf{Process Steps:} Test case development follows four interconnected activities designed to ensure both breadth and depth in evaluation:

-\begin{enumerate} \item \textbf{Identify Evaluation Benchmarks and Frameworks:} Select standardized benchmarks (e.g., AgentBench~\cite{liuagentbench}) and evaluation frameworks (e.g., LangSmith and DeepEval) to establish performance baselines.
-These frameworks support such as automated execution, trajectory-based evaluations, and online monitoring.
-Selection is guided by Step 1 (e.g., risk levels), ensuring that critical capabilities are prioritized.
-In the case of a tax-copilot LLM agent, this step involves using benchmarks to evaluate core functionalities such as RAG and web-browsing using selected tools/frameworks.
+\begin{enumerate} \item \textbf{Identify Evaluation Benchmarks and Frameworks:} \begin{itemize} \item \textit{Benchmarks (what to run).} Select standardized benchmarks (e.g., AgentBench~\cite{liuagentbench}) to establish \textit{pinned regression baselines} for core capabilities and cross-version comparability. \item \textit{Frameworks/tooling (how to run).} Choose execution frameworks or platforms that match your needs if in-house tools are not available.
+Ideally they should support: automated runs; step level and trajectory logging; online monitoring; evaluator plugins for AI and human review; privacy-safe logging and export for audit. \end{itemize} \textit{Example:} for a tax copilot, include RAG and browsing baselines for core tasks and select a framework that captures intermediate artifacts and online metrics.

-\item \textbf{Collect Domain Knowledge Bases:} Leverage domain-specific resources to create contextually relevant test cases \cite{vidgen2024introducing,reuel2024betterbench,eugeneyan2023llmEvals}.
-For a tax-copilot deployed in the US, this includes integrating IRS guidelines, tax codes, and relevant case law.
-Test cases might simulate filing taxes for gig workers, applying international tax treaties for expatriates, or managing multi-state tax obligations for remote employees, ensuring the agent handles real-world complexities.
+\item \textbf{Collect Domain Knowledge Bases:} Incorporate authoritative domain-specific sources to create contextually relevant cases~\cite{vidgen2024introducing,reuel2024betterbench,eugeneyan2023llmEvals}.
+For example, for a tax-copilot deployed in the US, this includes integrating IRS guidelines, tax codes, and relevant case law.

 \item \textbf{Curate Test Data with Domain Experts:} Collaborate with subject matter experts to identify edge cases, nuanced scenarios, and potential failure modes not captured by standardized benchmarks \cite{vidgen2024introducing,reuel2024betterbench}.
 Using the same tax-copilot as an example, tax professionals can help design challenging scenarios, such as resolving conflicting interpretations of tax laws (e.g., home office deductions) or identifying errors in taxpayer-provided data that could trigger audits.